Poetry City Marathon

 Poetry City Marathon is a poetry book written by poet Dave "Dr. Alphabet" Morice.
 The book is 10,119 pages long, and is most notable for being possibly one of the thickest single-volume books ever bound, measuring in at two feet thick.

 Conception

 The book was conceived in honor of Iowa City having been named "City of Literature" by the UNESCO.
-The book was written between July and October of 2010 at a rate of approximately 100 pages every night for 100 nights while being sponsored by the publishing company Sackter House Media.
+The book was written between July and October 2010 at a rate of approximately 100 pages every night for 100 nights while being sponsored by the publishing company Sackter House Media.
 In order to accomplish this, Morice took in submissions from artists, students, and businesses.
 A digital version of the book in its work-in-progress phase was available for the public to access as it was being written, allowing anyone to witness the book's progress.
 The book was printed on 8 1/2 by 11-inch paper by Bu Wilson and pressed by University of Iowa Libraries Preservation employee Bill Voss, a process which was completed over the course of 24 hours.